-- When a DR receives a packet from a directly connected source, S - If there is no corresponding (S,G) entry, and the router has RP-Set information, the DR creates one with the Register-Suppression-timer turned off and the RP address set according to the hash function mapping for the corresponding group.
+- 1 When a DR receives a packet from a directly connected source, S, on the subnet containing the address S, - 1 If there is no corresponding (S,G) entry, and the router has RP-Set information, and the DR is not the RP for G, the DR creates an (S,G) entry with the Register-Suppression-timer turned off and the RP address set according to the hash function mapping for the corresponding group.
 The oif list is copied from existing (,G) or (,,RP) entries, if they exist.
-The iif of the (S,G) entry is always excluded from the oif list. - If there is a (S,G) entry in existence, the DR simply restarts the corresponding Entry-timer.
+The iif of the (S,G) entry is always excluded from the oif list.
+If there exists a (,G) or (,,RP) entry, the DR sends a Join/Prune message towards the RP with S in the prune list and the RPT-bit set. - 2 If there is a (S,G) entry in existence, the DR simply restarts the corresponding Entry-timer.